JoshyFrancis/vb6_cgi_client/README.md

 # vb6_cgi_client
  A FCGI client in Visual Basic.
-Support PHP only.
+Supports PHP only.